1859-robotics/1859-robotics/content/blog/in-the-zone-season-review.md

 title: In the zone season review
 author: Alexa Griffin, Hannah Headie, Jared Deton
 date: 10-12-2018
+preview: We did a lot in 2017-2018 this is all of that summarized
 ---

 ## 1859 as an organization